New York Orientation

 Orientation Required Activities

-Integrated, Studio, Dance Theatre, and NY Experience / LA Transfer Orientation activities
+Integrated, Studio, Dance Theatre and LA Transfer / NY Experience Orientation activities

 * Required Orientation activities for students only.
 Please do not make any other plans for these days.

-- Parent Programming concludes Thursday evening
+- Parent Programming concludes Thursday of orientation

 - Please Note: